hildebrandt-carl/RobotTestGenerationArtifact/raw-data.md

 # Example: Using the Data

-The full set of scripts used to process the data is made available in the repo and described in the data processing tab[Reproducing Results](../kd-models/) section.
-However, here is a basic example of using raw data to get something meaningful.
+The full set of scripts used to process the data is made available in the [Reproducing Results](../kd-models/) section.
+However, here is a basic example of how to use raw data to get something meaningful.
 Let's say we wanted to visualize the experiment run on the learned scoring model of the MIT drone using a waypoint controller.
 We would navigate to the following folder:

 ```bash
 cd ~/Artifact/RawData/learned_run_flown/learned_speed-1_minsnap0_MIT_seed10_length10_nodes250_res4_beamwidth5_totaltime3600_simtime90_searchtype_kinematic_scoretype_learned/maps/map1